- PGCE Secondary Geography

 You’ll need to be suited to the teaching profession both personally and academically.
 We look for committed individuals with a professional approach and an exceptional work ethic.
 You’ll need to be organised, flexible and unflappable, as well as being able to communicate, interact and relate well to everyone.
 When entering the teaching profession, having strong emotional resilience and a sense of humour will give you the edge.

 In order to apply you'll need to have completed, or be in the final year of a UK degree (or an equivalent qualification).
-You’re required to have a 2:2 honours degree or above in Geography or a related subject with at least 50% suitable Geography content.
+You’re required to have a good honours degree or above in Geography or a related subject with at least 50% suitable Geography content.
 In addition, you'll need A-Level Geography.

 The love of and competency in Geography is one of the most important aspects of being a good Geography teacher.
 You’ll need to be enthusiastic about Geography and working with children.